 In your videos you provide all kinds of tips and tutorials about woodworking, like:

 - How to build a simple coffee table

 - One trick every woodworker should know

-Some people will enjoy your videos and click on your YouTube ads, generating income for you.
-Some will follow your instructions to build their own furniture and use your affiliate links, generating commissions for you.
-And some will hire you to build them a custom table, generating income for you.
+Some people will enjoy your videos and click on the YouTube ads, generating ad income for you.
+Some will follow your instructions to build their own furniture and use the links you provide to your favorite tools, generating affiliate commissions for you.
+And some will hire you to build them a custom table, generating direct income for you.

 Is content marketing the same thing as income streams?

 No. Content marketing is an overarching strategy.
 Income streams fit under it.

 Income streams are the things you sell.
 Content marketing is how you spread the word about what you sell.